BeautifulTrouble/solutions.thischangeseverything.org/_stories/the-river-with-the-rights-of-a-person.md

 when: 19th century 2014
 who: Maori tribes near the Whanganui River in conjunction with the New Zealand Government
 values:
+- Advances justice
+- Celebrates life
+- Creates more possibilities
+- Extends the commons
 related_solutions:
 - Solutions seized through direct action
 - Reclaiming common wealth